untangle/mfw_docs/beta.rst

 ~~~~~~~~~~~~~~~~~~~

 The first step to optimizing your network traffic for maximum performance is seeing and understanding what traffic is on the network.
-Unlike almost all firmware solutions, the SD-WAN router has extensive report that allow close inspection and monitoring of network traffic.
+Unlike almost all firmware solutions, the SD-WAN router has extensive reporting that allow close inspection and monitoring of network traffic.

 .. image:: images/beta/dashboard.png
     :scale: 40%